2025–26 Reading F.C. season: September

 On 1 September, Reading confirmed the signing of Sean Patton from Derry City, to a two-year contract for an undisclosed fee.

 On 2 September, Reading travelled to the County Ground to face M4 rivals Swindon Town in the group stage of the EFL Trophy with Reading losing 3–2 with Princewill Ehibhatiomhan – the brother of Kelvin Ehibhatiomhan – opening the scoring for Swindon in the 11th minute and new signing Ollie Palmer then doubled their lead in the 24th minute.
-However, Lewis Ward then pulled a goal back for Reading in the 36th minute with an own goal following a long-range strike by Liam Fraser and another new signing Jack Marriott then equalised for the Royals in the 44th minute with first goal for the club.
-Will Wright then won it for The Robins in the 47th minute with a free-kick.
+However, Swindon goalkeeper Lewis Ward then pulled a goal back for Reading in the 36th minute with an own goal following a long-range strike by Liam Fraser and another new signing Jack Marriott then equalised for the Royals in the 44th minute with first goal for the club.
+Swindon captain Will Wright then won it for The Robins in the 47th minute with a free-kick.

-On 9 September, it was announced that Reading manager Noel Hunt had been fined £1,000 for misconduct after being sent-off in their previous match over Port Vale at the Select Car Leasing Stadium.
+On 9 September, it was announced that Reading manager Noel Hunt had been fined £1,000 for misconduct after being sent-off in their previous match over Port Vale at the Madejski Stadium.
 A Football Association statement said that Noel Hunt admitted the charge.

 On 10 September, Reading announced that their postponed home game against Northampton Town, originally scheduled for 6 September but postponed due to international call ups, had been rearranged for 20:00hrs on 21 October.

 On 12 September, it was announced that club captain Lewis Wing had been nominated for the EFL League One Goal of the Month award for August for his strike against AFC Wimbledon alongside Charlie Webster for Burton Albion against Mansfield Town and former Reading player Oliver Norwood for Stockport County against Burton Albion.